 - 150 ml water

 - 1 lemon juiced

-- Put the strawberries in a blender or food processor and blitz them until they are smooth.
+- Put the sugar syrup and strawberries in a blender or food processor and blitz until they are smooth.

 - Stir the lemon juice into the strawberry mixture.